Transcend Madison Competition on April 4th and 5th at the Discovery Building!

-Transcend Madison, created by Transcend Engineering, is UW’s first-ever student-led innovation competition.
-With the 3rd annual competition just wrapped up, we've given away over $55,000 worth of prizes.
+Transcend Madison, created by Transcend UW, is the campus's first-ever student-led innovation competition.
+Each year we give away $55,000 worth of prizes.
 This event was made with one goal in mind: to bring students all across UW Madison together to demonstrate their novel ideas and creations.

 This is a competition for the doers.
 We judge heavily on execution: taking the necessary steps to turn your idea from nothing into reality.

 LineLeap, a fast-pass for nightclubs that allows users to bypass big crowds, now available in 11 cities.
 Pictured: Max Schauff

 SafeRotation, a device for diabetics to minimize bruising complications while self-administering insulin injections.
 Pictured: Shawn Michels